Can a Pressure Cooker Be Used as a Crock-Pot?

 Never Forget the Purpose of Pressure

 Because of the low price of crockpots, it makes it ridiculous not to use the crockpot.
 The only people who want to slow cook in a pressure cooker are those who want to experiment.
-It doesn’t make much sense, otherwise.
+It doesn’t make much sense otherwise.

-Unless you can’t resist having a pot roast until your next paycheck and only have a pressure cooker available for slow cooking, the overall idea is one for those who love to experiment with cooking.
+Unless you can’t resist having a pot roast until your next paycheck and only have a pressure cooker available for slow cooking, the idea is one for those who love to experiment with cooking.

 Pressure Cooker vs Crockpot

-Manufacturers designed crockpots for slow-cooking, whereas pressure cookers weren’t designed for this, but you could still do it with a built-in function.
+Manufacturers designed crockpots for slow cooking, whereas pressure cookers weren’t designed for this, but you could still do it with a built-in function.

 While a pressure cooker will use a single heating element, the crockpot will use multiple heat sources.
 The crockpot has more even heat distribution for better cooking of the food.

 Uneven heat distribution with pressure cookers will influence the texture of the foods, and it can subtly impact the flavor.
-A professional chef could pinpoint that you used a pressure cooker, instead of a crockpot.
+A professional chef could pinpoint that you used a pressure cooker instead of a crockpot.

 If you want a thick texture, you can’t find a better replacement for slow cooking than a crockpot.
 Crockpots will release the water as steam through the lid, but pressure cookers don’t give the same result.

-They were designed to have a tight-fitting lid that stops the water from fully evaporating.
+They were designed to have a tight-fitting lid that stops the water from entirely evaporating.
 You do have some steam that gets released, but the food will have a watery appearance.
 It doesn’t hurt the flavor, but it differs from the crockpot.

 Does the Pressure Cooker Use Pressure with the Slow Cook Function?